 Section 3.
 The University will continue its existing practice with regard to Summer Quarter stipends, except that stipends for TA’s hired for two (2) months during the summer will be 20% higher than during other quarters of the Academic Year.

 Section 4.
 ASEs shall continue to have access to the University of Washington’s Section 403b Voluntary Investment Program.

-[1] The peer institutions in the Global Challenge States are Rutgers University; the University of California – Davis; University of California – Irvine; University of California – Los Angeles; the University of California – San Diego; the University of Colorado – Boulder; the University of Connecticut; the University of Maryland – College Park; the University of Massachusetts – Amherst; and the University of Virginia.

-[2]UW job codes 0817, 0847 and 0857 under the Regular Salary Schedule.